Lake Seminole Park

 Google Map

 Lake Seminole Park is 258 acres of designated wildlife habitat and sanctuary located in Seminole.
 The park is home to raccoons, alligators, hawks, eagles, turtles and more.
-The park provides benches and swings that are placed to view the lake.
+Benches and swings offer a lakeside view, and the trails, playgrounds and boat ramps provide a variety of recreational activities both in and out of the water.

 Photos